slgotting/timetrack-slg/README.md

 `pip install timetrack-slg`

-2. ### Set up systemd to automatically run script (heed warnings)
+2. ### Set up systemd to automatically run script (on boot and always restart on fail)

  :warning: | Make sure to change username to your username :---: | :---
- :warning: | Also your pip install might be at a location other than `/home/username/.local/bin/timetrack-slg`.
-To find location, run `whereis timetrack-slg`
+ :warning: | Also your python file install might be at a location other than `/home/username/.local/bin/timetrack-slg`.
+To find location, run `whereis timetrack-slg`.
+Update ExecStart as necessary
  :information_source: | The -s switch is set to .9766 because this is the interval I found gives me close to or exactly 1 run per second.
 See ["Calculate your sleep time"](#calculate-your-sleep-time) for information on how to calculate what value you should use.
  :information_source: | Get your DISPLAY variable with `env \| grep DISPLAY`
+ :information_source: | Output file `-o /home/username/timetrack-slg/timelog.json` must be a json file

+Before running this command make sure you change the necessary variables using the above as guidance to doing so.
 In your terminal, run:

 ```